-Each program area will be responsible for conducting a Four Factor Analysis and ensuring compliance with LEP requirements on a project by project basis.
-Quarterly, ADOT Program Area Title VI Liaisons will provide CRO documentation of Four Factor Analysis conducted on a project by project basis.
-The CRO will conduct a secondary examination to ensure accuracy and consistency of the application of the Four Factor analysis, and provide feedback when necessary or required.
-On a quarterly basis CRO will also analyze Four Factor results to identify potential disparate impacts to be addressed with the program area.
-Lastly the CRO reviews all Title VI Meeting Summaries required to be submitted within two weeks by program areas who have convened a public meeting to ensure compliance with ADOT's LEP Plan.
+Each program area will be responsible for conducting a Four-Factor Analysis and ensuring compliance with LEP requirements on a project-by-project basis.
+Quarterly, ADOT Program Area Title VI Liaisons will provide CRO documentation of Four-Factor Analyses conducted on a project-by-project basis.
+The CRO will conduct a secondary examination to ensure accuracy and consistency of the application of the Four-Factor Analysis, and provide feedback when necessary or required.
+On a quarterly basis, the CRO will also analyze Four-Factor results to identify potential disparate impacts to be addressed with the program area.
+Lastly, the CRO will review all Civil Rights Meeting Summaries required to be submitted within two weeks by program areas who have convened a public meeting to ensure compliance with ADOT's LEP Plan.